top of page

 • For Piglet: “Piglet often feels scared, like the world is too big and unpredictable.
 But if he knew he could use little steps, like breathing exercises or saying ‘I am brave’ three times each day, he’d be less overwhelmed.
 He’d be in control of his day, just like you said!”

-2. Self-Help Means You Choose What Works for You
+Benefit 2: You Choose What Works for You

 “One of the great things about Self-Help,” I told Pooh, It gives you the freedom to choose what works best each day.
 Life is always changing, so having a variety of tools and mindset shifts means you’re never without options.
 You can pick what you need, when you need it.”

-I shared how I use this flexibility in my own life.
-“With my mental health challenges, I’ve learned that some days call for a different approach.
 Maybe it’s a day where I need to focus on calming my anxiety, so I’ll use mindfulness techniques.
 On days when bipolar tries to pull me down, I turn to uplifting habits, like journaling or even taking a short walk.
 The ability to choose means I’m never helpless, no matter what comes up.”

 Pooh’s Takeaway: